 I have a favourite black leather jacket that is my best friend in spring and autumn.
 It is light-weight and body-shaped and feels like a second skin.
 That’s why I take it on my trips.
 It doesn’t take space and keeps me warm and dry in bad weather but also gives my outfit more stylish, less touristy look.
 Here are some style ideas for classic and chic black leather jackets you may want to consider.

 Two weeks travel for a travel blogger is too long to travel without a computer.
 But I wanted to limit the weight of my backpack as much as possible.
 I don’t usually use a tablet but this time, it was very useful and helpful to have something that has a bigger screen than a smartphone and still is so small and sleek so it can be packed even in a small bag.
+Alternatively, you can get one of these enviously slim HP Envy laptops.
+I now have one and can tell you without it, my solo trip to Australia (as a blogger) would have been a nightmare.

 Kindle or not Kindle, this is the question.
 I prefer the old-fashioned paper books that have a smell, can be touched, can be highlighted and can be given to a friend when finished.